 10 Types of Paper Shredders to Choose From

 What are the different types of paper shredders?
-There are multiple variants of paper shredder machines to choose from and the most important aspect to look out for are the different security levels of the shredder.
-These security levels are divided into strip-cut, cross-cut and micro-cut paper shredders and the cut-type informs you how small or how big a shredded particle is.
+There are multiple variants of paper shredder machines to choose from, and the most important aspect to look out for are the different security levels of the shredder.
+These security levels are divided into strip-cut, cross-cut, and micro-cut paper shredders, and the cut-type informs you how small or how big a shredded particle is.

-Besides the DIN 66399 security levels, there are different features to choose from.
+Besides the DIN 66399 security levels, there are different features to choose between.
 Such as auto-feed shredders that can shed your paper automatically or shredders that can also shred CDs and credit cards besides your confidential papers.

 Types of shredders:

 - Cross-cut paper shredders